 HOUSEKEEPING

 House Subs

-Each pupil is charged £15 once a year to help fund the House.
+Each pupil is charged £10 once a year to help fund the House.
 This is put on the School bill.
 The money, along with proceeds from the Durham House tuck shop, is used to help make the common room a more homely environment, and to fund the much-loved tutor trips.
-It is also used for awards and to help provide additional material for House activities.
+It is also used for awards and to help provide additional material for House activities

+Security

+Boys are allocated a locker space and encouraged to use it to keep property safe, though I would encourage boys not to bring expensive or valuable items into school.
+Padlocks are the responsibility of the pupil.
+Pupils are encouraged to give a spare key for their locker to their tutor in case they forget or lose one.